Catbalogan: History

 On January 27, 1900, the Americans captured Catbalogan during the Philippine–American War (1899–1902).
 On June 17, 1902, a provincial civil government was established on Samar Island by an act of the Philippine Commission with Julio Llorente of Cebu as the first governor of Samar.
+On October 23, 1903, the adjacent municipalities of Jiabong and Tarangnan, except for its five barrios south of the Gandara River, were merged with Catbalogan by virtue of Act No. 960.
+Tarangnan later restored its municipal status on October 31, 1906.

 On May 24, 1942, during World War II, Japanese forces landed in Barrio Pangdan on early morning and occupied the capital.
 On October 28, 1944, American and Filipino forces liberated Catbalogan from the Japanese.

 In 1948, the barrios of Jiabong, Jiaan, Malino, San Fernando, Casapa, Camoroboan, Lologayan, Magcabitas, Paglayogan, Dogongan, Bayog, and Malobago were separated to form the municipality of Jiabong.

 On June 19, 1965, the Philippine Congress, along with the province's three congressmen, Eladio T. Balite (1st District), Fernando R. Veloso (2nd District) and Felipe J. Abrigo (3rd District), approved Republic Act No. 4221 dividing Samar into three provinces, namely Western Samar, Eastern Samar and Northern Samar, respectively.
 Catbalogan thus ceased to be the capital of the whole island-province after enjoying the prestige of being the premier town of Samar for 197 years since 1768.

 On June 21, 1969, under Republic Act No. 5650, Western Samar was renamed Samar with Catbalogan remaining as the capital.

 The greatest calamities to occur in Catbalogan were big fires.
 The April 1, 1957 conflagration, considered as the most destructive one, caused damage to properties in the amount of thirty million pesos.
 The next was on May 19, 1969, where damage was estimated at twenty million pesos and the more than century-old Saint Bartholomew Roman Catholic Church was razed to the ground.
-Paradoxically, like the proverbial Phoenix, each time Catbalogan suffered under the throes of these calamities, better buildings and infrastructures emerged from the ashes.